An old, mature loblolly at the Bluff Campground, Congaree National Park [C.J. Earle, 2024.03.05].

 Distribution data from USGS (1999).

-The largest I have record of is diameter 152 cm, height 45 m, crown spread 25 m, located in Warren, Arkansas (American Forests 1996).
-Southease of Warren, Ashley County also has some large trees, and General Land Office survey records (which are the closest thing we have to presettlement data) record trees up to 182 cm dbh (18.8 feet girth) (Bragg 2006).
+The current official "big tree", last measured in 2020, is 149 cm dbh and 40.8 m tall, with a 27.4 m crown spread; it grows in Northampton County, VA (Payne 2025).
+The largest I have record of is 152 cm dbh, 45 m tall, crown spread 25 m, located in Warren, Arkansas (American Forests 1996).
+Southeast of Warren, Ashley County also has some large trees, and General Land Office survey records (which are the closest thing we have to presettlement data) record trees up to 182 cm dbh (18.8 feet girth) (Bragg 2006).
 The largest tree in South Carolina, in Congaree Swamp National Park, has a dbh of 152 cm, height 44 m, stem volume 42 m3 (Robert Van Pelt e-mail 2004.02.17).
 Other trees in the Congaree have been measured to heights as great as 52.7 m (173 feet), with the tallest (probably still) living tree measured at 51.4 m (168.7 feet) (Blozan 2005).
 These are lasered heights calculated during a comprehensive survey; taller trees have been reported from the Congaree in the past, but they were measured using survey methods notoriously prone to overestimation (Will Blozan e-mail 2007.08.27).
 Trees up to 46 m tall have been reported for the Lost Forty forest (32.38746°N, 92.38511°W) in south-central Arkansas (Heitzman et al. 2004).

-There are few age data, but there is a crossdated age of 191 years for specimen UC04-2 collected at Union Camp Big Woods, North Carolina by A.C.
+There are few age data, but there is an age of 246 years, crossdated, for a big tree in the Congaree National Park, South Carolina, last verified in 2011.
+It was originally found and sampled in 1992 by N. Pederson and T. Doyle (Pederson 2025).
+Also, there is a crossdated age of 191 years for specimen UC04-2 collected at Union Camp Big Woods, North Carolina by A.C.
 Barefoot and W.L.
 Hafley in 1985 (NCDC 2006).
-Pederson (2006) reports a ring-counted age of 241 years for a big tree in the Congaree National Park, South Carolina.
+Cely (2019) provides circumstantial evidence for a tree 250 years old, also in the Congaree.
+Greater ages have been claimed, but without any supporting evidence.

 Chapman (1922) claims superior growth performance for the hybrid with P. palustris, but a more recent and quantitative study indicates that height, diameter and volume were not significantly different from P. taeda for a 20-year-old plantation in South Carolina (Henderson and Schoenike 1981).

 One of the best places to see old-growth loblolly pines is Congaree National Park, South Carolina, where the trees grows as emergents approximately 46 m tall above a subtropical broadleaf floodplain forest canopy.
-Another old growth forest remnant occurs in Arkansas at the Levi Wilcoxon Demonstration Forest (LWDF) south of Hamburg (Bragg 2006).
+Another old growth forest remnant occurs in Arkansas at the Levi Wilcoxon Demonstration Forest (LWDF) south of Hamburg (Bragg 2006); I have visited this site, which is also one of the few surviving old P. echinata stands.
 It is also well represented in a mixed stand with Pinus palustris at Weymouth Woods Sandhills Nature Preserve in North Carolina.
+Besides these, magnificent landscape trees are fairly common throughout the species' native range.

 American Forests 1996.
 The 1996-1997 National Register of Big Trees.
 Washington, DC: American Forests.